 I suffer frequently from heart palpitations due to low potassium and an irregular heartbeat caused by many years of self-induced vomiting and starvation.
 These come and go and can often be coupled with anxiety.

-After a long period on my feet, or even just after a simple, routine walk, I suffer from severe muscle cramps and joint pain.
-In recent weeks I took a trip with my friend to Ikea and was kept awake all night by cramps traveling from the soles of my feet right up to my upper thighs.
+After a long period on my feet, or even just after a simple, routine walk, I suffer from muscle cramps and joint pain.
+In recent weeks I took a trip with my friend to Ikea and was kept awake all night by cramps travelling from the soles of my feet right up to my upper thighs.
 I put it down to the increased level of activity which I’m both not used to and not particularly allowed to do according to my treatment plan.

 It’s not unusual to suffer from joint pain as the cold weather approaches.
-My fingers tend to swell up and my feet turn gray due to how cold they can become.
+My fingers tend to swell up and my feet turn grey due to how cold they can become.
 I also suffer from lower back pain and shoulder pain almost constantly.

 “The impacts of anorexia nervosa can vary from person to person, and symptoms change daily.
 Some days are fine, while others can be unbearable.”

 Truthfully unless you’ve suffered from an eating disorder, it’s hard to understand it.
 Quite often people see food as being the main issue when in fact there is deep, underlying trauma that needs fully hashed out and treated in order to reach a place of recovery.
 I personally attend treatment one to two times a week on varying days.
-This can change depending on my level of commitment and what I’m able to handle as therapy can be grueling.
+This can change depending on my level of commitment and what I’m able to handle as therapy can be gruelling.
 Even after nine months of treatment, I am still nowhere near ‘recovered’ and in fact, it may take many years to reach a place of normality.